CSCS cards explained: which card do tradespeople need?

 What is a CSCS card and why do you need one?

 The Construction Skills Certification Scheme (CSCS) card demonstrates that individuals working in construction have the required training and qualifications.
 Most UK construction sites require a valid CSCS card for site access, ensuring safety and capability are upheld.
+Without one, entry to numerous projects and opportunities might be restricted, impacting both job prospects and career progression.

 Types of CSCS cards

 CSCS cards come in various colours, each representing different roles and levels of experience.
+It's important to understand which card matches your qualifications and role to ensure smooth site entry.

 | Card Type | Colour | Who It's For |